 The MAcc.Fin. is a course-based program.
-Students will be assessed in a number a ways including individual written assignments, case studies and simulations, quizzes, midterm and
+Students will be assessed in a number a ways including individual written assignments, case studies and simulations, quizzes, midterm and final examinations, group written assignments, group presentations and class participation.

 - Written assignments, case studies and simulations will be used to assess technical knowledge, research skills and the ability to identify and understand pervasive and interrelated issues. - Quizzes and examinations will be used when specific skills, subjects or techniques are taught. - Group presentations will be graded and feedback on presentation performance will be offered.
 Participation will also be graded and students will be provided feedback on their performance throughout the course.
 This will allow students to obtain feedback on their communication skills and provide them with resources to become effective communicators.